repicao/IH_AB_DA_FT_OCT_2023/Class_Materials/Machine_Learning/Supervised_Learning/Lab/Lab_Classification_Handling_Logistic_Regression_Imbalanced_data.md

  Round 2
   - Fit a Decision Tree Classifier on the training data.
   - Check the accuracy on the test data.
+  - Create a function that takes a list of integers as a parameter, iterates over the range as depths, and prints the performance log of the decision tree for each depth

  Round 3
  -  apply K-fold cross validation on your models before and check the model score.